AKSingh-Udacity/guide/src/pages/mathematics/standard-deviation/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->
+### Standard Deviation
+Standard Deviation is the squarw root of the variance and it is used to measure distance from the mean.
+In a normal distribution 68% of the data lies within 1 Standard Deviation(SD) from the mean.95% within 2 Standard Deviation